 Article 27 and Article 28, of the Collective Bargaining Agreement (CBA) between Central Washington University (CWU) and the Washington Federation of State Employees (WFSE) shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees for sexual misconduct and interpersonal violence.
 Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and University policy.

-If any party has any questions or concerns regarding any title IX personnel’s qualifications or training and/or their ability to serve as an impartial investigator or decision maker due to conflict or bias, please contact the Title IX Coordinator, within 3 days’ notice of allegation and/or notice of hearing.
+If any party has any questions or concerns regarding any title IX personnel’s qualifications or training and/or their ability to serve as an impartial investigator or decision maker due to conflict or bias, please contact the Title IX Coordinator, within three (3) days’ notice of allegation and/or notice of hearing.